Here’s Why I Urge You To Teach Courtesy In Your Martial Arts School

 When Societies Fail to Value Courtesy

 Think about it; when kids kill other kids, where does that lack of restraint come from?
-The simple answer is that it comes from never developing or losing the ability or willingness to value the sanctity of life.
-(And when you have time, check out this article by Lt.
-Col. Dave Grossman for more on this.)
+The simple answer is that it comes from losing the ability or never learning to value the sanctity of life.
+(And when you have time, check out Lt.
+Col. Dave Grossman’s book On Killing for more on this.)

-While some would argue that sociopathy is a mental disorder, there are many people who have worked in the military, law enforcement, and the criminal justice system who will readily tell you some sociopaths are made, not born.
-And, I would argue that (at least in some cases) we martial arts instructors are in a unique position to prevent this from occurring by instilling positive social and character values in our students at an early age.
+While some would argue that sociopathy is a mental disorder, many who have worked in the military, law enforcement, and the criminal justice system will readily tell you sociopaths are made, not born.
+I would argue that (at least in some cases) we martial arts instructors are in a unique position to prevent this from occurring by instilling positive social and character values in our students at an early age.

 How This Relates to Us and What We Can Do About It

-So how do we combat this?
-By doing the only thing we can do; by learning to teach courtesy more effectively in our programs.
+How do we combat this?
+By doing the only thing we can do—by learning to teach courtesy more effectively in our programs.
 And in my experience, in order to teach and instill courtesy more effectively you must follow a three-step process: